npillmayer/tyse/engine/dom/style/README.md

 ## Status

-This is a very first draft.
+This is a first draft.
 It is unstable and the API will change without notice.
 Please be patient.